Odjit/KindredExtract/README.md

   - shortcut: .s tm
 - `.state rooms (radius)`
   - gets nearby rooms
-  - shorcut: .s r
+  - shortcut: .s r
 - `.state castleterritory (index#)`
   - outputs a particular or all castle territories.
-  - shorcut: .s ct
+  - shortcut: .s ct
 - `.state mapzones`
   - outputs map zones
-  - shorcut: .s mz
+  - shortcut: .s mz
 - `.state worldregionpolygon`
   - outputs all world region polygons
-  - shorcut: .s wrp
+  - shortcut: .s wrp
+- `.state chunkportals`
+  - outputs all chunk portals
+  - shortcut: .s cp
+- `.state buffs (radius)`
+  - outputs all buffs of nearby entities
+  - shortcut: .s b
+- `.state spawnregions`
+  - outputs all spawn regions
+  - shortcut: .s sr
+- `.state time`
+  - outputs the current server time
 - `.state SetPasteBinKeysNoLog`
   - sets the Pastebin API, userkey, and optional folder keys (This is kind of legacy from a foray into use on lives, but pastebin has limits and the like.
 I'm leaving it, but its not needed)

 ### Entity Commands
 - `.entity teleport (entityID) (version)`